Ma-Fi-94/rk4/README.md

 # rk4
 The classical 4th order Runge-Kutta solver, implemented in plain C for optimal performance.
-Can be called from within Python as a .so using the ctypes Python library.
-Currently also writing a wrapper library in Python that abstracts away all the ctypes stuff from the user.
+Also includes a wrapper library with Python bindings, so it may be called from within Python.